MRPT/mrpt/doc/ClangFormat.md

 # MRPT codebase to comply with ClangFormat

-The following instructions offer a summary of the formatting/style changes applied in <TODO Add date>, as well as handy solutions for solving formatting problems and for making this transition as smooth as possible for all MRPT developers.
+The following instructions offer a summary of the formatting/style changes applied on <TODO Add date>, as well as handy solutions for solving formatting problems and for making this transition as smooth as possible.

 ## Line-wrapping

-It has been decided that MRPT code is to be wrapped at **80** lines.
+MRPT code is to be wrapped at **80** lines.
 This has the following consequences:

 - Long inline doxygen comments `//!< ...` are to be wrapped up and indented at the same line.
 This is not most likely not what the developer wants.
 To get around this replace them standard `/** ... */` comments or any other alternative outlined in the [doxygen docs](https://www.stack.nl/~dimitri/doxygen/manual/docblocks.html).

     For bulk reformatting of these comments one may use `sed` as in [this script](https://github.com/bergercookie/clang_git_format/blob/master/scripts/convert_inline_doxygen_comments.sh).